songeunsub/songeunsub/README.md

 # 💫 About Me:
 I'm a passionate game developer currently studying Game Software at Hoseo University.
-As the Programming Team Leader for Team Creator (Class of 2025) and a dedicated member of the indie game development team MEST, I'm actively crafting a 3D adventure platformer game that pushes creative boundaries.<br><br>My technical toolkit includes:<br><br>Unity<br><br>Unreal Engine<br><br>Shader Development<br><br>Advanced Graphics<br><br>Graphics Programming
+As the Programming Team Leader for Team Creator (Class of 2025) and a dedicated member of the indie game development team MEST, I'm actively crafting a 3D adventure platformer game that pushes creative boundaries.

+## 🔧 Technical Toolkit:
+- Unity
+- Unreal Engine
+- Shader Development
+- Advanced Graphics
+- Graphics Programming

 ## 🌐 Socials: